July 12, 2019 - 12:06 pm

 - Description of each event/object is an instance.

 There are various models/algorithms to solve this kind of problem.
-One model is better than other models for different contexts.
-Here are several machine learning models –
+However one model is better than other models for different contexts.
+So here are several machine learning models –

 - Naive Bayes